Problems Artist Have Are Ridiculous – Here’s How To Solve Them

 4.Not Knowing How to Leverage

-If you are marketing your artwork independently, you must ensure that you have several means of doing it.
+If you are marketing your artwork independently, you must ensure that you have several means of doing so.
 This guarantees that you have more opportunities of getting money as well as having your projects better seen.

 In case you only market at once spot, whether offline or online, you should work on some other revenue channel/stream.
 This could range from marketing your art in diverse locations online or offline, receiving commissions, and licensing your art.
 It’s exactly like that popular phrase – don’t place all your eggs in one basket!